 Drysuit exhaust valve leaking and how to easily fix it?
 You can easily fix a leaking drysuit exhaust valve by clicking the valve down by a couple of clicks.
 If this doesn’t work and the valve still leaks on your next dive, try taking it apart to flush it out with water in case there are any foreign objects like sand that are preventing the seal from closing.

 The three ways to fix your leaking drysuit exhaust valve

 There are actually three ways to fix your leaking exhaust valve on your drysuit.
 These are listed in order of ease, but also I suggest you try each one in turn before you try the next one.
 This is because the third option is expensive!
 Try each fix; then go diving in your drysuit and see if the leak has been fixed.
 If not, move on to the next fix…and so on.

-- Simply click the valve down a couple of clicks to stop the leakage, whilst still allow effortless dumping.
+- Simply click the valve down a couple of clicks to stop the leakage, whilst still allowing for effortless air release.

-- Unscrew the exhaust valve and flush it out with water.
+- Unscrew and take the exhaust valve apart to flush it out with water.

 - Replace the exhaust valve with a new non-leaking valve.

 Let’s now take a look at each of the above fixes in more detail and consider any safely aspects of each tip.